 n Spain, the worst seems definitely over.
 After 6-year recession, growth is positive again.
 In the third quarter of 2014, GDP has increased by 1.6% in annual change.
 On the whole year, we foresee a 1.3% growth, after a drop of 1.2% in 2013.
-In 2015 and 2016, growth is expected to accelerate at 2.1% and 2.3% respectively.
-The recovery is largely supported by the strengthening of the domestic demand, in a context of loosening financial conditions.
+In 2015 and 2016, growth is expected to accelerate at 2.1% and 2.3%

 This recovery is allowed by the reversal on the labor market.
 After a fall of 19% of the full time equivalent employment on a 5.5-year period, employment picked up in the beginning of 2014 and the move is projected to keep on.
 In this context, unemployment has continued to decline.
 After a peak at 26.3% in the first quarter of 2013, the unemployment rate declined to 24.2% this summer and is projected to around 20% in 2016.
 Despite the fall, it still remains very high, and put strong downward pressures on wages.
 As employment begins to recover, wage moderation is very anchored.
 Wages are progressing at a very low path and are even decreasing in the third quarter 2014.
-Nevertheless, despite this slowdown, the gross income of households has progressed again.
+Nevertheless, despite this slow-down, the gross income of households has progressed again.
 Moreover, helped by the very low or negative inflation in the last months (-0.5% in November), the real income has been allowed to progress faster.
 That should consolidate household consumption in the next years to increase at a path expected at around 2%.